Behind the Mask in Blackburn

-As part of #IWD2018 – International Women’s Day 2018 our groups will be staging an Exhibition at BBC Radio Lancashire – Thursday 8th March.
+As part of #IWD2018 – International Women’s Day 2018 our groups staged an Exhibition at BBC Radio Lancashire – Thursday 8th March.

-This is a great opportunity for our women and all our partners to showcase the amazing work we have done together over the course of the project.
-The women will speak at the launch event, and sing and read some of the creative writing they have produced.
-From past experience, we believe the women will find great satisfaction and pride at how far they have come in a relatively short space of time and at what they have been able to achieve.
+This was a great opportunity for our women and all our partners to showcase the amazing work we have done together over the course of the project.
+The women spoke with clarity and emotion at the launch event, and sang and read some of the creative writing they have produced.
+We believe the women found great comfort and pride at how far they have come in a relatively short space of time and at what they have been able to achieve.

-Here a sample of the artwork from the upcoming exhibition:
+And here a sample of the artwork from the BBC Radio Lancashire exhibition:

 #behindthemask is supported with funding from Big Lottery through Awards for All!